 Your Directors have pleasure in presenting the 45th AnnualReport on the business and operations of the Company together with the audited accountsfor the financial year ended March 31 2020.

-Financial results are presented in the table below:
+Financial performance of the Company is summarised in the table below:

 |Particulars || |